leahfilkin-myob/RefactoringKata/things-we-value/technical/security/managing-secrets.md

 ## What is a secret?

-A secret is "something" that could be used to authenticate against "something else"
+A secret is "something" that could be used to authenticate against "something else".

 For example, your MYOB password is a secret because when used in combination with your email, someone could login as you to internal MYOB products / services.
-You wouldn't share your password with others, but to receieve emails from others, you would share your email.
+You wouldn't share your password with others, but to receive emails from others, you would share your email.
 That makes your email "sensitive", in which you may want to be selective with who you share you email with.

 Some common examples of secrets are: